mokten/StubPlay/Documentation/Usage.md

 }
 ```

-## Matching requests using regular expressions

-### rewriteRule
+### Optional: rewriteRule

+By default, StubPlay will match exactly using the request properties - method, url and body.

+Use `rewriteRule` to match part of the url or even use regular expressions.

+Valid properties are:

-Use host, method, path, params
+host, method, path, params, body

-For example match all requests that are part of `.test.com`
+For example, match all requests that are part of `.test.com`

 ```json
   "rewriteRule" : {